MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: The MAROON Dataset

 \subsection{Data Acquisition Pipeline}

-To examine the characteristics of various objects in relation to different materials, geometries, and distances from the sensor, we recorded the MAROON dataset, which comprises static and quasi-static targets captured from all sensors simultaneously.
+The MAROON dataset comprises static and \textit{quasi-static}, i.e., with slow, minimal motion as in case for human hands, targets of differing materials and geometries, captured at multiple distances from all sensors simultaneously.
 With respect to the order of steps described in \autoref{fig:setup} (\textit{middle}), we will now continue to elaborate on the details of the acquisition pipeline.

 \paragraph{Spatial Calibration} We spatially aligned the coordinate systems of each depth imager using the calibration method by Wirth et al.~\shortcite{wirth_calibration}.
 In this method, four respective spherical objects of styrofoam and metal, tailored to the visibility of optical and RF sensors, are captured.
 In the sensor-specific reconstructions, these spheres are automatically located and jointly aligned using spatial registration.
 This approach enables a direct comparison of the object reconstructions in a metrical space.
-Calibration errors are expected to be in 1--2~mm range with respect to the Chamfer distance, in analogy with Wirth et al.~\shortcite{wirth_calibration}.
+Calibration errors are expected to be in 1--2~mm range with respect to the Chamfer distance, in analogy with the evaluation scheme used in Wirth et al.~\shortcite{wirth_calibration}.

 The five DSLR cameras of the MVS system are treated as a unified sensor with a common coordinate system, which is spatially calibrated with that of the depth imagers.
 The camera extrinsic and intrinsic parameters of the MVS system are determined from images capturing a conventional optical calibration target with a checkerboard pattern.
-For this, we use the software provided by Agisoft Metashape.
+For this, we use the commercial software provided by Agisoft Metashape.
 Remaining calibration errors exhibit a root mean square reprojection error of 0.38~px, averaged over all camera calibrations performed during the dataset capture.